 ID-8.
 Partnerships with Public Health Agencies-Collaborating to Respond to and Prevent Spread of Infectious Diseases.
 NOFO Section V.B.1.o.
-Described: 46 - 6-14 below become 0.00 - 66 - 46 - 18 below below by the 46 - 18 below by the Describe in the field below how your CoC effectively collaborates with state and local public health agencies to: 1.
+Describe in the field below how your CoC effectively collaborates with state and local public health agencies to: 1. develop CoC-wide policies and procedures to respond to infectious disease outbreaks; and